'Brick wall' Djokovic, Murray eye Wimbledon third round

 Despite his losing record against Murray, 37-year-old Isner has never played the Briton on grass.

-He is confident he has the weapons at his disposal having fired 54 aces and 97 winners to knock out qualifier Enzo Couacaud on Monday.
+He is confident he has the weapons at his disposal, having fired 54 aces and 97 winners in total to knock out qualifier Enzo Couacaud on Monday.

 "I'm older than Andy so I'm no spring chicken, but I work hard," said the American, who stands 6 feet 10 inches (2.08 metres) tall.